Preheat oven to 425 degrees F.

 Cut the tomatoes in half.
 As you drop them into a medium-sized bowl squeeze them with your hands so that the juice comes out.
 Add garlic, olive oil, salt, and half the basil leaves.
 Leave to marinate while the dough rises.

-*Cook's note: We find that it's better to use mozzarella which is 2 days old, because it's less watery.
+Add more water if dough seems too dry.
+We find that it's better to use mozzarella which is 2 days old, because it's less watery.